nevilsonani/gemini-backend-clone/README.md

 - Share your public API URL for demo/testing.
 - Make sure your Stripe webhook is set to the deployed `/webhook/stripe` URL.

+---

+## Known Limitations

+- **Render Free Tier:** Only one service can run at a time.
+Async Gemini tasks (via Celery) require a worker process.
+For full async demo, run the worker locally or use a paid plan.

 ### **Recommended: [Render](https://render.com), [Railway](https://railway.app), or [fly.io](https://fly.io)**
 - All support FastAPI, background workers, Postgres, and Redis.
 - Deploy FastAPI app, Celery worker, Postgres, and Redis as separate services.